Moving image; sound work; photography; artifacts; artist books. 2013.

 View and listen to other work from Covenant:

-2014 Kinokophonography curated sound cinema.
+2014 Sheep Dip was presented at Kinokophonography curated sound cinema.
 New York Public Library for the Performing Arts.
 New York, NY